ciromattia/kcc/README.md

 - PDF *(Extracting only contained JPG images)*

 ## OPTIONAL REQUIREMENTS
-- `kindlegen` v2.7+ in a directory reachable by your PATH or in KCC directory *(For .mobi generation)*
+- [kindlegen](http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211) v2.8+ in a directory reachable by your PATH or in KCC directory *(For .mobi generation)*
 - [unrar](http://www.rarlab.com/download.htm) *(For CBR support)*

 ### For compiling/running from source:
-- Python 2.7+ (Included in MacOS and Linux, follow the [official documentation](http://www.python.org/getit/windows/) to install on Windows)
+- Python 2.7+ - Included in MacOS and Linux, follow the [official documentation](http://www.python.org/getit/windows/) to install on Windows)
-- PyQt4 4.10+
+- PyQt4 4.10+ - Please refer to official documentation for installing into your system.
-- [Pillow](http://pypi.python.org/pypi/Pillow/) for comic optimizations like split double pages, resize to optimal resolution, improve contrast and palette, etc.
+- [Pillow](http://pypi.python.org/pypi/Pillow/) - For comic optimizations.
 Please refer to official documentation for installing into your system.

 ## USAGE

 ### Important tips:
 * Disabling **HQ Panel View** will highly decrease size of output file.
 Consider it when Panel View support is not needed.
 * Disabling **HQ Panel View** might improve sharpness of image when it is not zoomed.
-But disabling it will decrease quality of Panel View.
 * Use high quality source files.
 This little detail have a major impact on the final result.
 * The first image found will be set as the comic's cover.
 * All files/directories will be added to EPUB in alphabetical order.
 * Output MOBI file should be sideuploaded via USB.
 Other methods (e.g. via Calibre) will corrupt it.
-* If you're converting color images and the end result is not satisfactory, experiment with Gamma correction option (first try 1.0 setting).
+* If you're converting color images and the end result is not satisfactory, experiment with gamma correction option (first try 1.0 setting).

 ### GUI

 Should be pretty self-explanatory.
-After completed onversion, you should find an .epub and a .mobi files alongside the original input file (same directory).
+After completed conversion you should find ready file alongside the original input file (same directory).

 ### Standalone `comic2ebook.py` usage: